 Now, stuff these flowers into a small jar and slowly pour your raw honey over them.
 Stir with a knife to remove air bubbles.
 Let this sit in a cupboard for several days (some sources say several weeks) to allow the flowers to infuse into the honey.

-Once sufficient time has passed, you can strain the flowers from the honey by slightly heating the mixture (don’t go above 110 degrees F or the benefits of raw honey is negated) then straining through cheesecloth.
+Once sufficient time has passed, you can strain the flowers from the honey by slightly heating the mixture (don’t go above 110 degrees F since high temperatures negate the benefits of honey) then straining through cheesecloth.
 Alternatively, you can do what I do and just leave the flowers in and spoon around them.
 You can actually eat the honeyed flowers by the spoonful too.
 I find them quite yummy!